fahara02/eAlloc/README.md

 ---

 ## Thread Safety
-For thread safety, always set a elock via `alloc.setELock(&mutex)`.
+For thread safety, always set a elock via `alloc.setLock(&mutex)`.
 Use `elock::StdMutex` for host/PC, or the appropriate adapter for your platform.

 ---